pydev-guide/pyrepo-copier/README.md

 ```

-To auto-deploy to PyPI, you will need to perform two important steps:
+To auto-deploy to PyPI, you will need to create a trusted publisher on PyPi:
-1. Create a `release` environment in Github
-2. Create a trusted publisher on PyPi

-(1) To create the Github environment, go in your Github repository to "Settings > Environemnts".
-Click on "new environment" and name it `release`, then click on configure.
-Next, in "Deployment branches", choose "Selected branches" and add a "deploment branch rule".
-Use `v*.*.*` as branch name patter.
-This allows the CI to run on Github (see `environment: release` in the "deploy" step in `workflows/ci.yml`)!

-(2) Finally, connect to PyPi (you need an account).
-Go to your projects and click on "Publishing" (last item on the left menu).
-In the section "Add a new pending publisher", enter the project name (as in your `pyproject.toml`), the organization or username of the repository owner (on Github) and the repository name.
-Next, enter `ci.yml` as "Workflow name" and `release` as "Environment name".
-Add the publisher and you are good to go!
+- Connect to PyPi (you need an account)
+- Go to your projects and click on "Publishing" (last item on the left menu)
+- In the section "Add a new pending publisher"
+- Enter the project name (as in your `pyproject.toml`), the organization or username of the repository owner (on Github) and the repository name
+- Next, enter `ci.yml` as "Workflow name" and leave the environment blank
+- Add the publisher and you are good to go!

 ## Update your repo